bl4ck574r/Writeups/THM/Empline.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 15.35 seconds
 ```
+Looking at the results, we have port 22, 3306 and 80.

 ### PORT 80

-The port 80 hosted a website.
 ![image](https://user-images.githubusercontent.com/43528306/138642355-d900a779-6dd5-4f98-8b7a-642c5e7d243d.png)

 The website seems almost static except the `Employement` tab which points us to `job.empline.thm/careers`.
+We need to add this subdomain to our `/etc/hosts` file.

-Looking at this subdomain, we found
+Looking at this subdomain, we found the webserver was running *OpenCATS*, which is free and open source Application Tracking System.
+The page also list the current openings and a *apply* button.

 ![image](https://user-images.githubusercontent.com/43528306/138642494-2e4bd5e0-90eb-4bf1-9790-54828408558b.png)

-Using `Apply to this job` we have a upload functionality.
+Using `Apply to Position` button, the application allow us to upload our Resume file and other details to apply for the job.

 # Exploit
 It was exploitable in two ways:

 ## Using Uploading PHP shell
-As the application was written in PHP, we can try to upload a PHP reverse shell.
+As the application was written in PHP, we can try to upload a PHP reverse shell using Resume upload functionality.
 Uploading the Shell and submitting the form, we recieved `Resume was uploaded succesful`.

-Navigating to
-`job.empline.thm/upload`, we can see our PHP shell was uploaded successfuly.
-Using this we can get a reverse shell.
+As the application was open-source, we can find the complete directory structure from Github.
+We found `/upload` directory, navigating to `job.empline.thm/upload`, we can see our PHP shell was uploaded successfuly, using which we can get a reverse shell.

 ## Using XXE
-The application was vulnerable to XXE attack [here](https://doddsecurity.com/312/xml-external-entity-injection-xxe-in-opencats-applicant-tracking-system/), where we can upload are resume.
+The application was vulnerable to XXE attack as mentioned in this [blogpost](https://doddsecurity.com/312/xml-external-entity-injection-xxe-in-opencats-applicant-tracking-system/), where we can upload are resume.

 Docx file are basically zipped XML files.
 As the application was reading our *resume.docx* and extracting out the data,
 we can assume that its parsing the whole file to extract data from it.
-To create a malicious docx, we need
+We can create a simple docx using the following code
 ```python
 from docx import Document